What is PSA?

 Since the purpose of a PSA is to streamline project delivery and client billing, it would be a shame to lose all this gained time when it comes down to client accounting and employee record maintenance.

-Multiple PSAs on the market now allows you to generate invoices directly from the system itself.
+Multiple PSAs on the market now allow you to generate invoices directly from the system itself.
 However, chances are you are still using a separate accounting system for the rest of your business.
-Having the capability to integrate your PSA with your accounting tool is crucial in ensuring a streamline flow between the invoicing of a project and the reception of the payment.
+Having the capability to integrate your PSA with your accounting tool is crucial in ensuring a streamlined flow between the invoicing of a project and the reception of the payment.
 Project managers need to be able to see if an invoice has to be paid directly in the PSA.
 The accounting department has to be able to process invoices without having to enter them manually.

 When selecting your PSA, you have to make sure that a bi-directional integration exists between it and your account software.